Football Long Snap

-Each long snapper should grip the ball the same- with two hands.
+Each long snapper should grip the ball the same, with two hands.
 The dominant hand is on the upper third of the ball with the other hand on the lower third of the other side of the ball.
-This helps the ball has a spiral when snapped.
-This grip also mimics that of a quarterback would grip before throwing a pass.
+This helps the ball have a spiral when snapped.
+This grip also mimics that a quarterback would grip before throwing a pass.
 The grip is the first step to ensure you have full control over the ball.

-The player's stance is primarily the same of any hike or pass from center.
+The player's stance is primarily the same as any hike or pass from the center.
 The player should be bent at the knees and maintain enough balance that he isn't unsteady.
-The eyes should be looking to the ball and back up at the field, and arms should be long when making contact with the ball on the ground.
+The eyes should be looking at the ball and back up at the field, and arms should be long when making contact with the ball on the ground.

 The key to a successful snap is for the ball to reach the target as smoothly as possible.
 The ball should meet the target's hands in a straight line, since he is directly behind the snapper, regardless of the distance.
 But some items can throw off the snap's success.